DNA Heart Health Test

 You can counteract elevated LDL cholesterol levels primarily through your diet.
 Some foods, such as fried foods, sweets, highly processed products, alcohol and white flour products increase LDL cholesterol.

-You can reduce these foods and instead go for those that positively affect your cholesterol, such as olive oil, dark chocolate, eggs, salmon, turmeric and green tea.
+You can reduce how frequently you eat these foods and instead go for those that positively affect your cholesterol, such as olive oil, dark chocolate, eggs, salmon, turmeric and green tea.

 Oxidative stress is the result of a large number of so-called free radicals in your body.
 Free radicals are oxygen molecules that can cause inflammation in cells and are, among other things, believed to promote cardiovascular diseases, cancer and skin ageing.